zimengjiang/S2DHM/README.md

 ## Code contribution
 This is a fork of the orginal S2DHM repo where most code are kept intact.
 My implementation of Feature-PnP is located in `s2dhm/featurePnP`, which builds on the Deep3DV codebase of Paul-Edouard Sarlin.
-My implementation of local validation is located in `s2dhm/test_featurePnP` where you can find code for evaulating Feature-PnP on toy examples(interface deprecated, but you can see how toy examples are created), as well as the real-life images in the RobotCar/CMU dataset.
+My implementation of local validation is located in `s2dhm/test_featurePnP.py` and `s2dhm/tune_featurePnP.py` where you can find code for evaulating Feature-PnP on toy examples (api interface deprecated, but you can see how toy examples are created), as well as the real-life images in the RobotCar/CMU dataset.

 ## Environment Setup
 ```bash